Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

 \paragraph*{Quantum Expanders} Roughly speaking, a quantum expander is an operator defined by $d$ complex matrices, whose (linear) action on quantum states has a constant spectral gap.
 Quantum expanders were defined in \cite{AS04, BAST08, Hastings07b}, and Hastings~\cite{Hastings07} showed that the Ramanujan bound also applies to them.
 Existing explicit constructions are far from the Ramanujan bound.
 In~\cite{Harrow07}, Harrow gave a generic construction using expanding Cayley graphs which is explicit if the group has a large irreducible representation and admits efficient Quantum Fourier Transform (QFT).
 Both these conditions are satisfied by the symmetric group $\mathsf{Sym}_n$ using the generating family by Kassabov~\cite{Kas07} and the QFT algorithm by Beals~\cite{Beals97}.

 By amplifying the expansion of the generators of~\cite{Kas07}, we give the first explicit family of almost Ramanujan quantum expanders.

-\begin{restatable}[Explicit Almost Ramanujan Quantum Expanders]{corollary}{TheoQuanExp} For every $\lambda \in (0,1)$, there is an explicit infinite family of (efficient) $(O(1/\expan^{2+o(1)}),\lambda)$-quantum expanders. \end{restatable}
+\begin{restatable}[Explicit Almost Ramanujan Quantum Expanders]{corollary}{TheoQuanExp} For every $\lambda \in (0,1)$, there is an explicit infinite family of (efficient) $(O(1/\expan^{2+o_\lambda(1)}),\lambda)$-quantum expanders. \end{restatable}

-\paragraph*{Monotone Expanders} Monotone expanders are expanders, whose edge set can be decomposed into a constant number of {\em monotone} maps on $[n]$.
+\paragraph*{Monotone Expanders} Monotone expanders are expanders, whose edge set can be decomposed into a constant number of {\em monotone} partial maps on $[n]$.
 Bourgain and Yehudayoff~\cite{BY13} gave the only known explicit construction of monotone expanders with \emph{constant} degree.
-By an approach similar to that used for \cref{theo:main_1_informal}, we express it as a sum of permutation matrices and amplify their expansion obtaining the following result.

-\begin{restatable}[Almost Ramanujan Monotone Expanders]{corollary}{TheoMonExp} For every $\expan > 0$, there is an explicit family $\set{X_i}_{i\in \mathbb{N}}$ of (vertex) $d$-regular $d^{O(1)}$-monotone expanders with $d = O(1/\expan^{2+o(1)})$ and $\lambda(X_i) \le \expan$. \end{restatable}

-\begin{remark} There are two natural notions of degree for a monotone expander.
+There are two natural notions of degree for a monotone expander.
 The usual vertex degree and the number of monotone maps.
 Our almost Ramanujan trade-off is with respect to the vertex degree (and the monotone degree is polynomial in the vertex degree).

+\begin{restatable}[Almost Ramanujan Monotone Expanders]{corollary}{TheoMonExp} For every $\expan > 0$, there is an explicit family $\set{X_i}_{i\in \mathbb{N}}$ of (vertex) $d$-regular $d^{O(1)}$-monotone expanders with $d = O(1/\expan^{2+o_\lambda(1)})$ and $\lambda(X_i) \le \expan$. \end{restatable}

-It would be really interesting to obtain an almost Ramanujan trade-off with respect to the monotone degree. \end{remark}
+The approach is similar to that used for \cref{theo:main_1_informal}; we express it as a sum of permutation matrices and amplify their expansion obtaining the following result.
+It would be really interesting to obtain an almost Ramanujan trade-off with respect to the monotone degree.

 \paragraph*{Dimension Expanders} Loosely speaking, dimension expanders (over any field $\F$) are a linear algebraic extension of expanders: a collection of $d$ linear maps on $\F^n$, which significantly \emph{expands} (the span of) any vector space of dimension below $n/2$.
 They were defined by Barak \etal in~\cite{BISW01}.
-Over the complex numbers, any quantum expander is a dimension expander.
+Over complex numbers, any quantum expander is a dimension expander.
 More generally, Dvir and Shpilka~\cite{DS09} proved that a monotone expander directly yields a dimension expander over every field.
-We give spectral almost Ramanujan expanders that have the additional property of being dimension expanders.
-Additionally, if the starting dimension is small enough then we achieve almost doubling of the starting dimension.
+We give spectral almost Ramanujan expanders that have the additional property of being dimension expanders. {Additionally, if the starting dimension is small enough then we achieve almost doubling of the starting dimension.
+See~\cref{cor:dimension} for a precise statement.}